 What is Design & Technology - Why do we need it?

 The short answer is that Design & Technology is about creative problem solving through the practical application of scientific and mathematical principles (it is no longer woodwork and metalwork or CDT as some of us might remember from our own dim and distant schooldays!).
 The D&T Association has produced a video that explains further.

-Students of Drama GCSE experience a range of both practical and reading / writing activities, details of which are to be found in the GCSE Guide which can be accessed below.
-Public examination Drama requires students at some point to either perform or to offer a design skill such as lighting / sound / costume or props and to be assessed in one of these areas.
+Drama GCSE pupils experience a range of both practical and reading/writing activities, details of which are to be found in the GCSE Guide which can be accessed below.
+Public examination Drama requires pupils at some point to either perform or to offer a design skill such as lighting / sound / costume or props and to be assessed in one of these areas.

 We believe in encouraging both inspiration and perspiration in the Leo Price Theatre, so exciting ideas suggested by students are nurtured and shaped into challenging pieces of theatre.

 - Fourth Form (Year 9): Pupils have a weekly Drama session as part of their activities programme.

 - Lower Fifth and Upper Fifth Form (Years 10 and 11): GCSE Drama is offered.